Remote, in-situ Total PhospHorus Measurements

 Phosphorus and nitrogen (in the form of phosphates, nitrates and nitrites) are the main cause of water pollution affecting the quality of our drinking water and impacting water sports, angling, wildlife conservation and tourism as well as our health.

-Oxford HighQ is developing a stand-alone nutrient sensor based on our expertise in chemical sensing and utilising our Optical Microcavity Analyser (OMCA) technology, which will allow the remote measurement of nitrates and total phosphorus to well below the current legal requirements at a cost point competitive with existing water monitoring equipment.
+Oxford HighQ is developing a stand-alone nutrient sensor based on our expertise in chemical sensing and utilising our Optical Microcavity Analyser (OMCA) technology, which will allow the measurement of total phosphorus as well as nitrates, nitrites and orthophosphate to well below the current legal requirements at a cost point competitive with existing water monitoring equipment and capable of unattended remote deployment, powered by battery or solar power.

 The extremely small size of optical microcavities coupled with microfluidics makes our sensors small and compact, requiring significantly less reagent and sample volume and reducing power consumption, allowing a device capable of remote, in-situ measurements with reduced cost of ownership.

 Open-access microcavities for chemical sensing, Nanotechnology 27, 74003 (2016).